 He taught communication and leadership courses as an adjunct instructor at Drury from 2007-2010.
 In June of 2011, he became a full-time faculty member of the communication department.

-Dan is the founder and director of the Center for Nonprofit Communication at Drury University.
+Dan is the founder and director of the Center for Nonprofit Leadership at Drury University.
 In this role, he consults and trains local nonprofit organizations on communication-related issues.
 In addition, he oversees Drury students who assist nonprofit organizations.

 He volunteers for several area nonprofit groups, including Court Appointed Special Advocates (CASA), The Carol Jones Recovery Center for Women, and The Pregnancy Care Center.
 His passion is to help these organizations be better at achieving their missions, and to engage students in this type of work.

 His research is in the area of child abuse/neglect and domestic violence.
 He has led two studies:

 - “Child Rearing Attitudes of the Ozarks” (2007)